afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 ## Overview
 - System architectures for self-driving vehicles are extremely diverse, as no standardized solution has yet emerged.
 - This module describes both the hardware and software architectures commonly used and some of the tradeoffs in terms of **cost**, **reliability**, **performance** and **complexity** that constrain autonomous vehicle design.

 **Course Objectives :**
-- Design an omni-directional multi-sensor system for an autonomous vehicle
+- Design an omnidirectional **multi-sensor system** for an autonomous vehicle
-- Describe the basic architecture of a typical self-driving software system
+- Describe the basic architecture of a typical self-driving **software system**
-- Break down the mapping requirements for self-driving cars based on their intended uses.
+- Break down the **mapping requirements** for self-driving cars based on their intended uses.

 ## MODULE 2: Self-Driving Hardware and Software Architectures